Join one of the world's largest parties and ring in New Year's Eve in Sydney.

 Dine on foods from around the world more than 250 metres above the Sydney streets.
 The New Year's buffet package includes free-flowing drinks from 7:30pm until 12:30 am and features panoramic views of the Sydney Harbour and Darling Harbour fireworks.

-New Year's Eve Sydney parties
+New Year's Eve Sydney parties, ticketed vantage points and events

 Don't mind the crowds, or looking to make a DIY New Year's packages?
 Check out these free vantage points within sight of the fireworks.